microsoft/BotBuilder-Samples/samples/csharp_dotnetcore/52.teams-messaging-extensions-search-auth-config/README.md

 ﻿# EchoBot

-Bot Framework v4 Teams Messaging Extensions Search with Auth and Config sample.
+Bot Framework v4 Teams Messaging Extensions Search sample.

 This bot has been created using [Bot Framework](https://dev.botframework.com), it shows how to create a simple bot that accepts search requests from the user and returns the results.
-The sample also incorporates auth and config.

 ## Prerequisites